Galois action on the principal block and cyclic Sylow subgroups: Simple groups

-Now, using the description of the Sylow subgroups of classical groups in \cite{carterfong, weir}, we see that the Sylow subgroups of $GL_4(q), GU_4(q), GL_5(q), GU_5(q)$, and $Sp_{4}(q)$ are direct products of Sylow subgroups of at least two lower-rank groups, and hence the Sylow $3$-subgroup of $G$ is not cyclic.
+Now, using the description of the Sylow subgroups of classical groups in \cite{carterfong, weir}, we see that the Sylow subgroups of $GL^\epsilon_4(q), GL^\epsilon_5(q)$, and $Sp_{4}(q)$ are direct products of Sylow subgroups of at least two lower-rank groups, and hence the Sylow $3$-subgroup of $G$ is not cyclic.
+In the case $PSL^\epsilon_3(q)$ with $3\mid (q+\epsilon)$ or $PSL_2(q)$ with $3\nmid q$, we may explicitly construct a cyclic Sylow $3$-subgroup.
+Finally, if $S=PSL_2(q)$ with $3\mid q$, the Sylow $3$-subgroup can be identified with the unipotent radical of $SL_2(q)$, which is not cyclic unless $q=3$, contradicting that $S$ is simple. \end{proof}